Electronic monitoring: Important information for employers

 Employment is an important activity for offenders/defendants and Corrections will support this where possible.

-An offender’s Probation Officer will work with the offender and the employer to decide whether they are able to maintain their employment or to start a new job.
+A probation officer will work with the offender and their employer to decide whether they are able to maintain their employment or start a new job.

 The Judge decides if a defendant on EM bail can continue working or start a new job and the EM Bail Team will monitor the defendant.

 If the offender/defendant is directed not to take up a particular type of employment or work for a particular employer they will be given a full explanation why.

 Reasons for directing the offender not to engage in certain types of employment may include, but are not limited to, the:

 - type of work being inappropriate, given the offending history

 - location of the work putting a victim or other person at risk

 - direct interference with the offender’s ability to fulfil the standard and special conditions of their sentence, particularly any programmes they may be required to attend.